Waldeck-Frankenberg

 Waldeck-Frankenberg is a Kreis (district) in the north of Hesse, Germany.
 Neighbouring districts are Höxter, Kassel, Schwalm-Eder, Marburg-Biedenkopf, Siegen-Wittgenstein, Hochsauerland.

 History

 The district was created in 1972 by merging the two districts of Frankenberg and Waldeck.
-Most of the area of the district was previously part of the Freistaat Waldeck, the successor of the principality of Waldeck.
+Much of the area of the district had previously been part of the Free State of Waldeck until 1929, and its predecessor the Principality of Waldeck and Pyrmont before 1918.

 Geography

 The district is located in the mountains of the Sauerland, with the highest elevation in the district of 843 m.
 With 1,848.58 sqkm, it's the largest district in Hessen.

 Four artificial lakes created by dams are in the district, the biggest is the Edersee, which covers an area of 12 km2.
 The Eder is also the main river in the district; the Diemel in the north is a smaller river.